milvus-io/milvus-docs/site/en/about/limitations.md

 ---
 # Milvus limitations

+Milvus is completely committed to providing the best vector databases to power AI applications and similarity search.
+However, the team is continuously working to bring in more features and the best utilities to enhance the customer experience.
+This page lists out some known limitations that the users may encounter when using Milvus.

 ## Limitations on the length of an identifier

 | Identifier type      | Maximum length (number of characters allowed) |